oracle/graal/docs/reference-manual/native-image/JNI.md

 Java Native Interface (JNI) is a native API that enables Java code to interact with native code and vice versa.
 This page gives an overview of the JNI implementation in Native Image.

 JNI support is enabled by default and built into Native Image.
 Individual classes, methods, and fields that should be accessible via JNI must be specified at image build time in a configuration file (read below).

 Java code can load native code from a shared object with `System.loadLibrary()`.
-Alternatively, native code can load the JVM's native library and attach to its Java environment using JNI's Invocation API.
+Alternatively, native code can load the JVM's native library and attach to its Java environment using the Invocation API.
 The Native Image JNI implementation supports both approaches.

 ### Table of Contents